Solution Sets for Inverse Infinite-Horizon Linear-Quadratic Descriptor Differential Games

 \section{Conclusions}

-In this paper, we formulated and solved an inverse problem for infinite-horizon linear--quadratic descriptor differential games.
-We characterized the set of all cost functions that rationalize an observed feedback strategy profile as a feedback Nash equilibrium.
-We established key structural properties of this set and proposed an algorithm for computing a feasible solution.
-A natural direction for future work is to extend the proposed framework to a model-free setting.
+\tb{In this paper, we formulated and solved an inverse problem for infinite-horizon linear--quadratic descriptor differential games.
+Given an observed feedback strategy profile, we characterized all cost parameters that rationalize it as a feedback Nash equilibrium.
+We showed that the resulting solution set is rectangular and convex, and proposed a convex optimization program for computing an admissible realization.
+Compared with the standard inverse LQDG setting, we showed that descriptor dynamics may enlarge the solution set, thereby reducing identifiability.
+A natural direction for future work is to extend the framework to a model-free setting.}